BU-EC500-SP15/mbta-busses/README.md

 e.g. $ sh Headway.sh oneyear.csv 0 1440 2013-01-01 2013-02-01
 ```
-All the result will be stored in a tsv file and saved in a result directory, and we can put the results to our website tool to project dynamically.
+All the result will be stored in a tsv file and saved in a result directory, and we can put the results to our website for projection on the charts dynamically.